Pennsylvania College Costs 2026

 Pennsylvania College Costs Overview

 Pennsylvania is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at PA public universities is $15,200 per year, which is 39% above the national average of $10,940.
+The average in-state tuition at PA public universities is $15,200 per year, which is 39% above the national planning benchmark of $10,940.
 When you add room and board ($13,600/year), the total annual cost of attending a public university in Pennsylvania reaches $28,800.

 Private universities in Pennsylvania average $42,400 per year in tuition alone, making a 4-year private degree approximately $224,000 including room and board.
 For students seeking a more affordable path, Pennsylvania community colleges charge an average of just $6,200 per year, offering significant savings for the first two years before transferring to a four-year institution.